otagobioinformaticsspringschool/2022-obss-day1/_episodes/04-R-basics.md

 {: .output}

-If we cant to get back the value stored in an object we use its name
+If we want to get back the value stored in an object we use its name:

 ~~~